 Analysis and Test Results

 Below we break down the criteria we used for evaluation and present a few key pieces of information regarding avalanche beacons.
-Besides real world applications, we also performed a series of side-by-side tests to compare range, processor speed, flagging/marking features, battery life and more.
-We break down the different models and their advantages and disadvantages.
-We also pick our Editors' Choice, the Best Buy and a handful of Top Picks for specific reasons and a handful of user groups from novice to professional.
+Besides real-world applications, we also performed a series of side-by-side tests to compare range, processor speed, flagging/marking features, battery life and more.

 Ever wonder how avalanche beacons work?
-Check out our How To Choose the Best Avalanche Beacon article on beacon fundamentals and current technology in addition to buying advice on key features and important factors to consider.
+Check out our How To Choose the Best Avalanche Beacon article on beacon fundamentals and current technology, in addition to buying advice on key features and essential factors to consider.

 If you are heading into the backcountry, check out our Avalanche Airbag Review.
-Airbag packs aren't as essential as an avalanche beacon but they greatly increase your chance of surviving an avalanche (it's a really sweet review).
+Airbag packs aren't as essential as an avalanche beacon, but they significantly increase your chance of surviving an avalanche (it's a really sweet review).

-Speed is along with ease of finding a single victim the most important factor you should consider when purchasing a beacon.
+Speed, along with ease of finding a single victim, is the most important factor you should consider when purchasing a beacon.
+While all the cool extra features are rad and easy to focus on, speed and ease of finding a buried beacon should be your strongest considerations.
 Our speed category measured how fast we could find a victim with a given beacon, start to finish.
-While speed takes into account several other categories we used in our criteria for evaluation, speed has some of its own, the most important being processor speed, dealing with both a single burial and multiple burials.
-To test speed we compared all 13 products side-by-side over several days with well over 200 tests performed.
-We also let everyone, from relative novices to seasoned avalanche instructors, test them to get a broad insight into each contender's performance.
-In the end, the fastest performers weren't always the most expensive nor the most feature rich options.
+While speed takes into account several other categories we used in our criteria for evaluation, speed has some of its own, the most important being processor speed, dealing with both a single burial and multiple burials, and multiple burials in close proximity.
+To test speed, we compared all 13 products side-by-side over several days with well over 200 tests performed.
+We also let everyone, from relative novices to seasoned ski guides and avalanche professionals, test them to get a broad insight into each contender's performance.
+In the end, the fastest performers weren't always the most expensive nor the most feature-rich options.
 In fact, we found several of the more complex models to be slightly slower than their more basic counterparts.

-The models we found to be the most lightning quick because of their processor speed were the BCA Tracker 2, Tracker3, the Arva Neo, Otyovox 3+, the Pieps DSP Sport and the Pieps DSP Pro.
-The Ortovox S1+, Mammut Pulse Barryvox and Barryvox Element, Arva Evo4, and Ortovox Zoom+ were just a touch slower.
+The models we found to be the most lightning quick because of their processor speed were the BCA Tracker 2 and Tracker3, the Arva Neo, the Pieps DSP Pro, DSP Ice, and Micro along with the Mammut Barryvox S and more basic Barryvox.
+The Ortovox S1+, Arva Evo4, and Arva Axio were just a touch slower.
 We were a little disappointed with the original Tracker DTS.
 This model did okay but was not as quick as other "simple" beacons.

 Ease of Finding a Single Victim